*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - red pepper flakes - I add red pepper flakes to almost all my meals -- I love spicy food, and to me a dish doesn't taste right if it doesn't have at least a little spice.
 You can omit the chili flakes entirely, or add them to your preference!

-- maple syrup - works with the dijon mustard to make our maple mustard salmon what it is meant to be!
-The flavors are perfect together, and I love that maple syrup is an unrefined sugar!
+- pure maple syrup - we'll use a touch of maple syrup in our maple glaze.
+The sweet maple flavor works with the tangy dijon mustard to make our maple mustard salmon what it is meant to be!
+The flavors are perfect together, and I love that real maple syrup is an unrefined sugar!

 - water - we'll use a little water to thin our our sauce -- it'll reduce a bit in the pan, so adding extra water now keeps it from getting too thick.

-- butter - I like adding a little butter when I'm making a sauce to give it a little richness and create a silky texture.
+- butter - I like adding a little butter when I'm making this maple dijon sauce.
+It's the easiest way to give it a little richness and create a silky texture.
 It brings the sauce for this maple mustard salmon together so well!

 Equipment